safacanmetin/python/README.md

-# python -> some interesting features of python world to explore
+# python -> some interesting features of python world

 first line input (N) is the size of our array which is in second line of input